-The Arab baths or hammams, which the Muslims inherited from the Roman baths, spread rapidly throughout Al-Andalus.
-They were social meeting places where citizens, in shifts that separated men and women, went regularly to wash, cut their hair, receive massages and simply relax.
+The Arab baths or hammams, which the Muslims inherited from

+the Roman baths, spread rapidly throughout Al-Andalus.
+They

+separated men and women, went regularly to wash, cut their hair, receive massages and simply relax.
 It was not only a hygienic and pleasant habit, but also a spiritual one: for Islam, water is a purifying element with which to wash away acts performed against the precepts of the Qur'an.